 I find the notion that SociBoom will allow you to curate posts, images and videos and place them on your own Twitter feed for profit as being an unsustainable business model.

-Sure, SociBoom will certainly curate images and create lovely graphics that you can post on your Twitter feed and might make a sale or two from.
-However, I do not think the extreme earning claims are realistic.
+Sure, SociBoom will certainly curate images and create lovely graphics that you can post on your Twitter feed and you could make a sale or two.

 There are also many similar products doing the rounds at the moment, and I wonder what will happen when the industry reaches saturation point?

-Unfortunately this is common nowadays as the product owners offer biggest prizes for the most sales.
-Be careful of who you trust.
+Unfortunately this is common nowadays as the product owners offer biggest prizes for the most sales made by affiliates.

 My Final thoughts on SociBoom

-I wouldn’t say that Sociboom is an out and out scam and there has clearly been a lot of effort invested in creating the program.
+SociBoom is not a scam and there has clearly been a lot of effort invested in creating the program.

-But I must say that if you buy SociBoom believing you will generate the kind of money and/or traffic they are suggesting, you could end up disappointed.
-It could also become a very costly investment if you buy the various upsells.
+But I must say that if you buy SociBoom believing you will generate the kind of money and/or traffic being suggested, you could end up disappointed.
+It could also become a costly investment if you buy the various upsells.

-Yes, you could earn some money…but long term it’s definitely not a business model that I would run with.
+Yes, you could earn some money…but long term it’s not a business model that I would recommend.

 - It’s good for filling up your Twitter feed with scraped content.